ilyategmark/NFS/README.md

 ## Rationale

 Structured ownership of non-fungible tokens is a logical next step in evolution of NFTs.
-Legal entities, real estate properties, complex projects, SPVs (special purpose vehicles) and other cases require that assets could be composed of many components and could belong to several entities in various proportions.
-This standard extends existing NFT standard to account for such use cases.
+Legal entities, big assets, real estate properties, complex projects, SPVs (special purpose vehicles) and other cases require that owned property could be composed of many components and could belong to several entities in various proportions.
+This standard extends existing NFT standard to account for such use cases and compatible with any NFT on any blockchain.

 ## Principles